mate-amargo/pgn2fen/README.md

 3. Castling availability.
 If neither side can castle, this is "-".
 Otherwise, this has one or more letters: "K" (White can castle kingside), "Q" (White can castle queenside), "k" (Black can castle kingside), and/or "q" (Black can castle queenside).

 4. En passant target square in algebraic notation.
 If there's no en passant target square, this is "-".
 If a pawn has just made a two-square move, this is the position "behind" the pawn.
-This is recorded regardless of whether there is a pawn in position to make an en passant capture.[2]
+This is recorded regardless of whether there is a pawn in position to make an en passant capture.

 5. Halfmove clock: This is the number of halfmoves since the last capture or pawn advance.
 This is used to determine if a draw can be claimed under the fifty-move rule.